evadecker/eva.town/www/content/1-work/2-wintr-mx/project.md

 What's the reason for the wheezin'?

 Bah humbug!
 It's time to [let it go](https://www.youtube.com/watch?v=moSFlvxnbgk).
-There are too many talented musicians for us to keep stabbing ourselves in our ear holes.
+There are too many talented musicians for us to keep on stabbing our ear holes.

 ## Background